jmroman59/com.pomcars/README.md

   So we don’t need to add external jar files to project.

 # How to Run the project
 I am using maven build, so it has pom.xml file.
 This file has all the configuration of the project.
-Project will run automatically when we will have access to web-application.
-We should update all locators for our WebElements.